ewxrjk/inntest/README.md

 2. Create `tnews` user and group.
 (You can select a different name in config.)
 3. Run `test-all` to build, install and test INN.

+See below for how to run it under Docker, if you prefer.

 If anything goes wrong and you can’t see why, consult `*.log` files.